 Our financing activities consist of issuance and sale of Series A convertible preferred shares to investors, and bank borrowings, and our public offerings.
 Net cash provided by financing activities amounted to RMB 969.4 million (US\$126.7 million) in the fiscal year ended May 31, 2007 as compared to net cash used in financing activities of RMB160.5 million in the fiscal year ended May 31, 2006 and net cash used in financing activities of RMB264.3 million in the fiscal year ended May 31, 2007 was primarily attributable to our proceeds from our initial public offering in the amount of RMB946 million (US\$123.6 million).
-Net cash used in financing activities in the fiscal year ended May 31, 2006 was primarily attributable to our repayment of short-term and long-term debt in the amount of RMB145.9 million (US\$18.6 million), our payment of dividend in the amount of RMB64.7 million (US\$8.5 million) to our shareholders, partially offset by the RMB40.0 million (US\$5.2 million) proceeds from short-term borrowings.
-Net cash provided by financing activities in the fiscal year ended May 31, 2005 was primarily attributable to (i) the proceeds from our issuance and sale of preferred shares in the amount of RMB182.9 million and (ii) the RMB164.4 million long-term debt we incurred primarily to finance the acquisition of the premises for our new headquarter building in Beijing and the buildings for our schools in Xi'an and Tianjin, as well as the construction of the Yangzhou school.
-This was offset in part by the dividend we paid to our shareholders in a total amount of RMB65.5 million and repayment of short-term debt in the amount of RMB70.0 million.
+Net cash used in financing activities in the fiscal year ended May 31, 2006 was primarily attributable to our repayment of short-term and long-term debt in the amount of RMB145.9 million (US\$18.6 million), our payment of dividend in the amount of RMB64.7 million (US\$8.5 million) to our shareholders, partially offset by the RMB40.0 million (US\$5.2 million) proceeds from our issuance and sale of preferred shares in the amount of RMB182.9 million and (ii) the RMB164.4 million long-term debt we incurred primarily to finance the acquisition of the premises for our new headquarter building in Beijing and the buildings for our schools in Xi'an and Tianjin, as well as the construction of the Yangzhou school.
+This was offset in part by the dividend we paid to our shareholders in a total amount of RMB65.5 million and repayment of short-term debt in the amount of RMB65.5 million and repayment of short-term debt in the amount of RMB65.5 million and repayment of short-term debt in the amount of RMB160.5 million and the buildings for our schools in Xi'an and Tianjin, as well as the construction of the Yangzhou school.
+This was offset in part by the dividend we paid to our shareholders in a total amount of RMB65.5 million and repayment of short-term debt in the amount of RMB65.5 million.